destel/rill/README.md

 ## Goals

-- **Make common concurrent tasks easier.**
+- **Make common tasks easier.**
-Rill provides a cleaner way of solving common problems, such as processing slices or channels in parallel.
+Rill provides a cleaner way of solving common concurrency problems, such as processing slices and channels, calling APIs, or making DB queries in parallel.
 It removes boilerplate and abstracts away the complexities of goroutine orchestration and error handling.
-At the same time, developers maintain full control over the concurrency level of all operations.
+At the same time, developers retain full control over the concurrency level of all operations.

-- **Enable composable concurrent code**
+- **Make concurrent code clean and composable.**
-Most built-in functions take Go channel as input and return new, transformed channel as output.
+Most built-in functions take Go channels as inputs and return new, transformed channels as outputs.
-This allows them to be composed in various ways to build complex, concurrent and reusable pipelines from simpler parts.
+This allows them to be chained in various ways to build reusable pipelines from simpler parts, similar to Unix pipes.
-The result is cleaner, more modular, and more maintainable code.
+As a result, concurrent tasks become clear sequences of reusable operations.

 - **Centralize error handling.**
 Errors are automatically propagated through the pipeline and can be handled in a single place at the end.
-This greatly simplifies error management in concurrent code.
 For more complex scenarios, Rill also provides tools to intercept and handle errors at any point in the pipeline.

 - **Simplify stream processing.**
 Thanks to Go channels, built-in functions can handle potentially infinite streams, processing items as they arrive.